 Although many blacklisted apps have no contact email listed, consumers can still look at the developer to see if it’s a brand they recognize.
 If it’s not, or has a strange appearance or spelling, think twice before downloading.
 You can even do a Google search on the developer for more clues about its reputation.

 Just because an app appears to have a good reputation doesn’t make it so.
-Rave reviews can be forged, and a high amount of downloads can simply indicate a threat actor was successful in fooling victims.
+Rave reviews can be forged, and a high amount of downloads can simply indicate a cyber threat actor was successful in fooling victims.
 For instance, despite being blacklisted, each of the apps listed above has tens of thousands of downloads.

 Below is an app from the Google Play Store with thousands of downloads and excellent reviews.
 However, upon closer inspection, you can see that there’s something strange: the description is barely coherent.
 This extremely poor grammar highlights the haste of development and the lack of marketing professionalism and acumen that are hallmarks of mobile malware campaigns: